 Then Deryl’s symptoms started to interfere with the activities she loved doing, such as gardening, sewing, walking and giving lectures on horticulture.
 She was quickly referred to Royal Rehab Private Hospital’s multidisciplinary Parkinson’s Day Rehabilitation program.

-Deryl began neurological physiotherapy based on the principles founded by the PD Warrior program, an internationally recognised program designed to improve the symptoms of Parkinson’s disease.
-This addressed the weakness and tremors in her hands.
+Deryl began neurological physiotherapy based on the principles founded by the PD Warrior program, an internationally recognised program designed to slow the symptoms of Parkinson’s disease.
+This helped address the weakness and tremors in her hands.
 “My fine motor skills had deteriorated to the extent that I was finding those types of activities quite trying,” she says.
 “The therapist had me gripping things, squeezing things, using rubber bands and moving my hands in certain ways.
 I noticed an improvement in strength and control straight away.”